Office of Victim Services FAQs

 Is the prosecutor my lawyer?

-The prosecutor is the lawyer for the State and is required to represent the interests of the State.
-The prosecutor is also responsible for ensuring your rights are enforced and you are able to participate in the Criminal Justice System to the extent you wish to do so.
-He/she is also required to inform the judge of your wishes concerning release of the defendant, the defendant’s sentence and your need for restitution when you have informed the prosecutor.
-The prosecutor must keep you informed of the progress of the case and afford you the opportunity to confer with you about any plea agreement that may be offered to the defendant.
 The prosecutor is not your lawyer and cannot act as your sole legal representative.
-In most instances, the State’s interest (prosecutor’s) and your interests will coincide and cause no conflict.
-If there is a conflict between what you want and what the prosecutor intends to do, you may retain an attorney.
-Your advocate can refer you to various legal services but cannot provide a referral to a specific attorney.
+The prosecutor is the lawyer for the State and is required to represent the interests of the State although in most instances, the State’s interest (prosecutor’s) and your interests will align.
+Regardless of whether or not you agree with the State, you do have the right to obtain private counsel at your own expense.
+Your advocate can refer you to various legal services, including some at no cost, but cannot provide a referral to a specific attorney.
+The prosecutor is responsible for ensuring your rights are enforced and you are able to participate in the Criminal Justice System to the extent you wish to do so.
+They are also required to inform the judge of your wishes concerning release of the defendant, the defendant’s sentence and your need for restitution when you have informed the prosecutor.
+The prosecutor’s office must keep you informed of the progress of the case and afford you the opportunity to confer with the prosecutor before trial about any plea agreement that may be offered to the defendant or before any disposition of the case.

 I want to drop the charges in this case.
 How do I do that?

 In criminal cases the defendant is charged by the State of Arizona, not by the victim.
 Although a victim may have made the report, it is the State that is responsible for the prosecution of a crime.
-In Arizona, crime victims are entitled to certain rights such as the right to confer with a prosecutor; however, the victim cannot file or dismiss criminal charges.
+In Arizona, crime victims are entitled to certain rights such as the right to confer with a prosecutor where you can make your wishes known; however, the victim cannot file or dismiss criminal charges.

 Am I eligible for a lifetime injunction against the defendant?